8. I’m so sorry, dad!

 “We need also to discuss the other problem that we have.
-The swords of the Flux.” said Angel, who had been quite until now.
+The swords of the Flux.” said Angel, who had been quiet until now.
 It was too hard for him to discuss the matter of Buffy’s mom, too painful.
 It reminded him to much of Buffy, and the pain and loneliness she was probably experiencing right now.
 “Faith will come back with the Falchion, but we need to hurry to find the Kriss as well.
 Time is playing against us.”

 “I guess… I guess I can stay here tonight to continue researching on the internet.” said Willow.

 “I’ll stay and help you.” added Oz, hugging her, even managing to make her smile a little.

 “OK, so it’s set up!” said Xander.
 “I go with Giles to talk to Joyce, and you two keep researching.
 Deadboy?
 In which team are you?”

 “I’ll stay here and research.” he simply said.

 The team had just been back at NCIS headquarters, and gathered around McGee, who had kept researching Buffy Summers’ background.